 - Bank's multichannel Voice, Chat and SMS Team allows officers to interact with customers over communication channels which includes interactions over Voice (Retail Banking, Private Banking, Digital Financial Services or Branchless Banking and from Overseas), Whatsapp Chat, SMS to 8012 and Email (info@jsbl.com, CCU.
-Helpdesk@jsbl.com, rda@jsbl.com, and jsblink@jsbl.com). - Customer Care unit serves as institution's philosophy about customer complaints. the hierarchy, systems, and procedures to deal with the complaints arriving at all touchpoints.
-Customer Care Unit ensure that it is fair, transparent, accessible, and efficient as first line of defense against the grievance of bank customers.
-Customer Care Unit grievance handling mechanism oriented to achieve customer satisfaction not only reduces operational and reputational risk of a Bank but also provides valuable pieces of information which eventually can be used to bring improvement in products, procedures, and delivery channels. - SQ Branch Banking team ensure through Branch visits that proper elements and commitments are in place to provide consistent service support and service delivery. - Customer Insights interprets trends in customer behaviors primarily gauged through surveys which aims to increase the effectiveness of a product or service,
+Helpdesk@jsbl.com, rda@jsbl.com, and jsblink@jsbl.com). - Customer Care Unit serves as the institution's philosophy about customer complaints, the hierarchy, systems, and procedures to deal with the complaints arriving at all touchpoints.
+Customer Care Unit ensures that it is fair, transparent, accessible, and efficient as the first line of defense against the grievance of bank customers.
+Customer Care Unit grievance handling mechanism, oriented to achieve customer satisfaction, not only reduces operational and reputational risk of the Bank but also provides valuable pieces of information which eventually can be used to bring improvement in products, procedures, and delivery channels. - SQ Branch Banking team ensures through Branch visits that proper elements and commitments are in place to provide consistent service support and service delivery. - Customer Insights interprets trends in customer behaviors primarily gauged through surveys which aims to increase the effectiveness of a product or service, as well as increase sales for the financial benefit of customers provisioning the product or service.

-- as well as increase sales for the financial benefit of customers provisioning the product or service. - Business Conduct ensures responsible banking by assessing conduct risk as per SBP Conduct Assessment Framework.
+Business Conduct ensures responsible banking by assessing conduct risk as per SBP Conduct Assessment Framework.

-Fair Treatment of customers is an integral part of our corporate culture.
+Fair Treatment of Customers is an integral part of our corporate culture.
 The Bank has institutionalized a 'Consumer Protection Framework'.
-Bank's priority is to keep customer benefits in mind while designing, selling, and managing products and services, without any discrimination.
-Bank key focus is to maintain fairness in all dealings with customer, clarity in communication, develop a service culture and design an effective grievance handling mechanism.
-Through awareness and financial literacy programs, Bank has also promoted responsible conduct and informed financial decisions by customers.
+The Bank's priority is to keep customer benefits in mind while designing, selling, and managing products and services, without any discrimination.
+The Bank's key focus is to maintain fairness in all dealings with customer, clarity in communication, develop a service culture and design an effective grievance handling mechanism.
+Through awareness and financial literacy programs, The Bank's has also promoted responsible conduct and informed financial decisions by customers.